mxiuwang/git-practice/Scenario_4/readme.md

         ```
         Line 1
         Line 2
-        Line 3 - Added by you
+        Line 3 - Added by you (change #1)
-        Line 4A - Additions by another engineer
+        Line 4A - Another engineer
-        Line 4B - Also added by you
+        Line 4B - Also added by you (change #2)
         ```
     1. Add your changes, and continue the rebase.
         ```console